 - Home Health & Hospice

 - Inpatient Psychiatry

 - Mother-Baby Unit

 The Application Process

 Applications are accepted throughout the year.
-To be considered for the program, you must have graduated from an Associate Degree in Nursing (ADN) or Bachelor of Science in Nursing (BSN) program within the past year or be graduating soon.
+To be considered for the program, you must have graduated from an accredited ADN, BSN, or MSN program within a year of starting the program.
 Please note that all applicants must successfully pass the NCLEX exam before starting their new role.

 - The interview timeline varies due to position availability, and we will do our best to keep you informed throughout the process.

 At The University of Vermont Medical Center, we recognize that life changing events happen in our organization every day.
 We take pride in providing leading-edge care through technological excellence and we understand that outstanding patient care means treating our patients and their loved ones with respect and compassion.
 We believe that when we put the patient first, everything else follows.
 Please provide an example that demonstrates your commitment to these values.